proxy-di/proxydi/README.md

 }
 ```

-In this example, the perk checks if the character is underwater and if so, increases its health.
-To do its job, perk has access to the character and the level, which are registered in the parent containers.
+In this example, the shield perk increases character health if it is underwater.
+The perk receives both level and character using the @inject() decorator, the same way as we have seen so far.

 ## Resolving dependencies from children